Yisrael Meir Kagan

-Yisrael Meir ha-Kohen Kagan (January 26, 1838 – September 15, 1933), known popularly as the Chofetz Chaim, after his book on lashon hara, who was also well known for the Mishna Berurah, his book on ritual law, was an influential Lithuanian Jewish rabbi, Halakhist, posek, and ethicist whose works continue to be widely influential in Orthodox Jewish life.
+Yisrael Meir ha-Kohen Kagan (February 6, 1838 – September 15, 1933) was an influential Lithuanian Jewish rabbi, Halakhist, posek, and ethicist whose works continue to be widely influential in Orthodox Jewish life.
+He was known popularly as the Chofetz Chaim, after his book on lashon hara, and was also well known for the Mishna Berurah, his book on ritual law.

 Biography

-Kagan was born on 26 January 1838 in Dzienciol (זשעטל), Grodno Governorate in Russian Empire (today Dzyatlava in Belarus), and died on 15 September 1933 in Raduń (ראַדין), Nowogródek Voivodeship in Second Polish Republic (now in Belarus).
-His surname, Poupko, is not widely known.
-Kagan himself used the name "Kagan" (The Russian form of "Kohen") in official and legal documents.
-When Kagan was ten years old, his father died.
+Kagan was born on February 6, 1838 in Dzienciol (זשעטל), Grodno Governorate in Russian Empire (today Dzyatlava in Belarus), and died on 15 September 1933 in Raduń (ראַדין), Nowogródek Voivodeship in Second Polish Republic (now in Belarus).
+When Kagan was ten years old, his father, Reb Aryeh Z'ev Kagan (Poupko), died during a cholera epidemic at the age of 46.
 His mother moved the family to Vilnius in order to continue her son's Jewish education.
-While in Vilnius, Kagan became a student of Rabbi Jacob Barit.
-Kagan's mother later remarried (Epstein) and moved to Radin.
-At 17, he married the daughter of his stepfather, and settled in Radin.
+While in Vilnius, Kagan became a student of Jacob Barit.
+Kagan's mother, Dobrusha, remarried Reb Shimon Epstein, and moved to Radin, taking the original name of her first husband, Poupko, which the young Kagan adopted as well.

+At 17, he married Frieda Kagan (Epstein), the daughter of his stepfather, and settled in Radin.
+Later in life, he would revert his name back to Kagan.
+This is why there are a number of letters of his extant that he signed as Poupko and others as Kagan.
+When Kagan arrived in Vilnius, Rav Chaim Nachman Parnas, who had known Kagan's father well, was friendly to him.
+Reb Yisrael Gordon, a friend of Parnas, took the young Kagan into his home and paid him to learn with Gordon's son, Mordechai.

 He served as the town rabbi of Radin for a short period.
-He then resigned from this position to establish a yeshiva in the city, which eventually became world-famous first being led by the notable Naftoli Trop, followed by the esteemed son-in-law of his rabbi Mendel Zaks.
+He then resigned from this position to establish a yeshiva in the city, which eventually became world-famous first being led by the notable Naftoli Trop, followed by the esteemed son-in-law of his rabbi, Mendel Zaks.
 By all accounts, he was a modest and humble man, faithfully devoted to his Jewish faith.
 For a while, he had a shop selling household provisions, which he and his wife managed.
 From 1864 to 1869 he taught Talmud in Minsk and Vashilishok.